August 6-8, 2021

 Rye is a coastal town in East Sussex that is only about an hour away from London by train and is famous for its medieval streets and architecture.
 I had seen it on several “most beautiful places in England” types of lists, and it definitely lived up to the hype.
 We stayed in an absolutely lovely B&B in the center of town called The Tea House and had such a nice weekend exploring the area.
 The idyllic charm and relaxing atmosphere of the town made for a picture-perfect start to our European adventures.

-If you’re planning a trip to Rye, click here to access and download my Google Maps list of saved locations in the UK.
+If you’re planning a trip to Rye, click here to access and download my Google Maps list of saved locations in England and Wales.

 Food & Drink